 Your tax return will be issued shortly after the end of the tax year, which runs from 6th April to 5th April the following year.
 It’s important to remember that you’ll need to include your income from all sources, not just what you receive from your company.

 The deadline for filing your tax return is 31st January each year, with an automatic £100 penalty charged if it’s late.

 Once you’ve calculated your tax bill for the year, you’ll need to make any payments due before the deadline.
 If this seems like too much hassle, a specialist contractor accountant (such as ourselves) can work everything out for you and let you know when it needs to be paid.

-In addition to any Balancing Payment you owe, you’ll also have to make two payments towards your estimated bill for the next tax year – known as “Payments on Account.”
-You won’t need to worry about this though, if:
+You may have to make two payments towards your next years tax liability – known as “Payments on Account.”
+You don’t need to worry about this though, if:

 - Income Tax (and National Insurance) liability for the previous tax year is less than £1,000 in total, or

 - More than 80% of Income Tax (and any Class 4 National Insurance) liability for the previous year was paid by deduction of tax at source – including Pay As You Earn deductions and tax credits on dividends

 Payments on Account are due on 31st January following the end of the tax year, and on 31st July.

 We appreciate all this may seem confusing, so here’s a quick example to help straighten things out.

 Sally’s first year under self-assessment is 2018-19 (the year ending 5th April 2019).
 For this tax year, her bill totals £3,000.
 She made two payments on account during the previous year, consisting of £900 each (£1,800 in total).